TABLE OF CONTENTS

 Q3.
 Which of the following terms is not associated with black holes?

 Q4.
 Consider the following statements about IUCN Red List:

-- It is compiled by the inter-governmental data sources which are shared as per the regulations of global commons.
+- Compilation of the species information is strictly restricted to government sources which are shared as per the regulations of global commons.

 - It not only assesses new species, but reassesses existing species to check their status for any improvements.

 a.
 1 only

 b.
 2 only

 d.
 Neither 1 nor 2See

 - Critically discuss the discretionary role of speaker in maintaining balance between the treasury and opposition in the times of political crisis.
 (15 Marks, 250 Words)